Disentangling homophily, community structure and triadic closure in networks: Discussion

 We have presented a generative model and corresponding inference scheme that is capable of differentiating community structure from triadic closure in empirical networks.
-We have shown that although these features are generically conflated in traditional network analysis, our method can pick them apart, allowing us tell us whether an observed abundance of triangles is a byproduct of an underlying homophily between nodes, or whether they arise out of a local property of transitivity.
+We have shown that although these features are typically conflated in traditional network analysis, our method can pick them apart, allowing us tell us whether an observed abundance of triangles is a byproduct of an underlying homophily between nodes, or whether they arise out of a local property of transitivity.
 Likewise, we have also shown how our method can evade the detection of spurious communities, which are not due to homophily, but arise instead simply out of a random formation of triangles.

 Our approach shows how local and global (or mesoscale) generative processes can be combined into a single model.
 Since it contains a mixture of both mechanisms, our method is able to decompose them for a given observed network according to their inferred contributions.
 By employing our method on several empirical networks, we were able to demonstrate a wide variety of scenarios, containing everything from a large number of triangles caused predominantly by triadic closures, by a mixture of community structure and triadic closures, and by community structure alone.
 These findings seem to indicate that local and global network properties tend to mix in nontrivial ways, and we should refrain from automatically concluding that an observed local property (e.g. large number of triangles) cannot have a global cause (e.g. group homophily), and likewise an observed global property (e.g. community structure) cannot have a purely local cause (e.g. triadic closure).
+Our explicit mixture approach could in principle be extended also to other types of local structures such as reciprocity in directed networks~\cite{safdari_generative_2020}, or higher-order motifs, bringing further insights into how these local properties are entangled with global ones.